coheigea/testcases/apache/cxf/syncope/cxf-syncope-failover/README.md

 ====================

-This project contains a number of tests that show how an Apache CXF service endpoint can authenticate to two different Apache Syncope instances.
+This project contains a number of tests that show how an Apache CXF service endpoint can use the CXF Failover feature, to authenticate to different Apache Syncope instances.

 1) Pre-requisites